oceanprotocol-archive/OEPs/14/README.md

 #### Orchestration Layer

 The AGENT node will be in charge of manage the association between PROVIDERS and ASSETS.
-The information about the PRICING and VERIFICATION PROOFS MUST be stored in the Decentralized DB and Ocean DB.
+The information about the PRICING and VERIFICATION PROOFS MUST be stored in the Decentralized DB.
+The complete information (Metadata + Pricing + etc.) will be send also to Ocean DB if it's enabled.
-Ocean DB will store the complete metadata information.

 #### Interaction with the Decentralized VM